 Does Social Media Affect My Website’s Rankings?

 For businesses looking to promote their products or services online in a cost-effective manner, social media can be an incredibly powerful tool.
 However, you may be wondering if there are any benefits to social media that go beyond the increases in website traffic and customer engagement.
-You may be asking “does social media affect my SEO?”
+You may be asking, “does social media affect my SEO?”

 Links from social media are nofollow

-First of all, it’s important to realize that the links to your website from posts made on social media networks are nofollow links — that is, they have a special HTML tag automatically assigned to them that keeps them from having any “weight.”
+First, it’s important to realize that the links to your website from posts made on social media networks are nofollow links — that is, they have a special HTML tag automatically assigned to them that keeps them from having any “weight.”

 Normally, when one website links to another, that site is effectively telling search engines “I trust and endorse the website I’m linking.”
 But a nofollow link — which tells search engine spiders not to follow the link, or associate the two websites — says “I see value in linking this website, but I don’t necessarily endorse the content here.”